We believe that working closely with parents and carers is the key to enabling the most successful, fully rounded young people.

 a member of our academic support team (Miss Fairless or Mrs Tucker)

-to Mrs Routh – Special Educational Needs and Disabilities Co-ordinator (SENCO)/Assistant Principal
+to Mrs Briggs – Special Educational Needs and Disabilities Co-ordinator (SENCO)/Assistant Principal

-- In the unlikely event that further action is needed this will be referred to Mrs Osborne - Associate Principal, Mrs Routh - Assistant Principal or Mrs Briggs – Assistant Principal.
+- In the unlikely event that further action is needed this will be referred to Mrs Osborne - Principal, Mrs Routh - Vice Principal or Mrs Briggs – Assistant Principal.

-- Administration queries can be raised with the front office.
+- Administration queries can be raised with the front office with Miss Whitehouse (Administration Assistant) or Mrs Taylor-Reese (Senior Administrator)

 Parents and families are regularly invited in to celebrate learning and achievements at events like class assemblies and music performances as well as for various fetes and fayres throughout the year.